 Everyone knows that southern climates have hot and humid summers.
 But do they still have dry air?
 It varies some from region to region, but let’s look at Atlanta, Georgia – a typical southern city.
 In a review of the AVERAGE dew points per month in Atlanta, the averages were lower than the dry 55 degree dew points during six months of the year.
 However, a crawl space only needs pockets of dry air to allow fans to push and pull air at the right times.

 In looking at Atlanta again, in every month, the MINIUMUM dew point was 50 degrees or lower.
 This means that even in the peak summer months of June, July and August, there were times when the outside air was very dry.
 Then, if we compare the dew points of the outside air to a dehumidifier, the outside air was drier than the 44 degree dew point from a dehumidifier in nine months of the year.
 The outside air will dry more effectively than a dehumidifier during select times in nine months of the year in Atlanta.
 Learn more about dehumidifier usage in a crawl space.
-It is a powerful drying tool but is not energy efficient compared to the low electricity usage of ATMOX fans.
+Dehumidifiers are powerful drying tools and often necessary as part of the overall solution.
+However, operating dehumidifiers is not as energy efficient as compared to the low electricity usage of ATMOX fans.
 Outside air is always more efficient in power usage.
-However, it is also the more effective drying tool during the majority of the seasons.
+Furthermore, it can be an effective drying tool during the majority of the seasons when used properly.

 Limitations of crawl space ventilation.

 The limitations of crawl space ventilation come into play when mother nature doesn’t cooperate for short periods of time.
-During those peak heat and humidity days that are typically only seen in select geographic areas, the ATMOX controller incorporates a dehumidifier effectively and efficiently when good outside air is not available to the crawl space.
+During those peak heat and humidity days, the ATMOX controller manages available drying options such as a dehumidifier.
 Your installer will work with you to determine the needs specific to your home.
 There is no one-size-fits-all crawl space solution, but with an ATMOXsphere, there is an ATMOX-products-improve-all crawl spaces solution.